vipinagrawal25/MeMC/README.md

 ```bash
 gnuplot plot.gnu
 ```
-End result will be a plot window with two screens shown should open two plot windows similar to [gnu_plta] and [gnu_pltb].
+end result will be a plot window with two screens shown should open two plot windows similar to A[#gnu_plta] and B[#gnu_pltb].
 The histogram of energy for the data generated locally is plotted using lines and points, whereas the case we have done is in points.
 Energy histogram for randomization    |  Energy histogram for fluctuating membran